I was introduced to Kundalini Yoga by a very good friend of mine, whilst she was visiting the UK back in April 2011.

 In June 2013 by pure chance I was introduced to Reys Vulart Jallow, my first ‘physical’ Kundalini yoga Teacher.
 I started following her classes twice a week whilst I was living in Banjul (The Gambia).
 Although the thought of teaching Kundalini Yoga had casually crossed my mind, it was always something that I associated to an ideal life in a dream world, It was only when Reys said: “you should just go and teach” that the penny dropped.
 Naturally I was very quick at being dismissive by saying that I did not know how to go about finding the right school, especially when there was none around where I lived.
 To that Reys was just as fast in replying: “when the student is ready, the Teacher will present itself”

 I did find my teachers in Ishwara Kaur and Kirpal Singh at the Ik Saran Dhian a School that offers Level 1 and 2 Kundalini Yoga Teacher Training.
-Here I am now a fully qualified Kundalini Yoga teacher as taught by Yogi Bhajan.
+Here I am now not only a fully qualified Kundalini Yoga teacher as taught by Yogi Bhajan, but also more than half way through my level 2 teacher training modules.